Chapter 13 – The Vietnam War Debate part 1

 More Vietnam Debate

-Thanks to the Dissent people and occasional anti-Vietnam talkfests, I got to know some of those active on the Melbourne stage.
+Thanks to the Dissent people and occasional anti-Vietnam talkfests, I got to know some of those active in the Melbourne scene.

 Max Teichman of Monash University helped me greatly and introduced me to some of the denizens of the dreaded Victorian Left.